SEDD: Scalable and Efficient Dataset Deduplication with GPUs: Experiment

 \subsection{Evaluation Environment}

-\paragraph{\textit{\textbf{Target system configuration}}} We use a 4-node GPU cluster with a storage node for our experiments.
+\paragraph{\textit{\textbf{Target system configuration}}} We use a 8-node GPU cluster with a storage node for our experiments.
 Each node is equipped with four NVIDIA Tesla V100 GPUs, with each GPU having 32GB of memory.
-Table ~\ref{tab:system_conf} provides the detailed target system configuration.
+The detailed target system configuration is in Appendix \ref{app:system_config}.

-\paragraph{\textit{\textbf{Comparison baselines}}} As mentioned in Section~\ref{sec:existing}, the CPU baseline is the CPU-based MinHash LSH implementation found in SlimPajama~\cite{shen2023slimpajama}.
-We identified and fixed some bugs in the implementation.
-The GPU baseline is the GPU-accelerated MinHash LSH implementation in NVIDIA NeMo Curator~\cite{Jennings_NeMo-Curator_a_toolkit}.

-For MinHash LSH, we use the default settings of the CPU baseline, 128 hash functions with $b = 16$ and $r = 8$.
-Following the approach by Lee et al.~\cite{lee:22}, we create shingles using five-grams and set the Jaccard similarity threshold to 0.8.
-The default settings of the CPU and GPU baselines are used for parameters other than the above-mentioned.
-As mentioned in Section~\ref{sec:KEDhashing}, the number of buckets $K$ is obtained based on the number of documents $N$, such that $K = 2N^{1/2}$.
+\paragraph{\textit{\textbf{Comparison baselines}}} To ensure a fair and rigorous evaluation, we align the algorithmic hyperparameters for MinHash LSH across all implementations.
+We adopt the standard configuration of the CPU baseline, utilizing 128 hash functions partitioned into $b=16$ bands and $r=8$ rows.
+Following \ \citet{lee:22}, we generate shingles using 5-grams and set the Jaccard similarity threshold to 0.8.
+All implementations are tuned to their best-performing configurations under identical hardware constraints.

 \paragraph{\textit{\textbf{Datasets used}}} The datasets we used in our experiments are the RealNews dataset~\cite{zellers2019defending} and C4~\cite{raffel:20}.
 The RealNews dataset is a large English corpus of news articles from Common Crawl, and C4 is a filtered version of Common Crawl.
-For C4, we sampled 100GB out of the total 700GB.
-We choose these datasets for two reasons.
-They are large-scale datasets containing over 30 million documents.
-We select a sufficiently large dataset to understand how long the traditional MinHash LSH method takes to process it and to see \sys achieves how much acceleration.
-It is known from a previous study~\cite{lee:22} that deduplication of the datasets we choose can improve the performance of language models.
+We select these datasets for two primary reasons.
+First, their significant scale—comprising over 30 million documents—is essential for evaluating the computational limits of traditional MinHash LSH and for quantifying the acceleration provided by \sys.
+Second, as established in prior research~\cite{lee:22}, deduplicating these specific corpora has been shown to improve the downstream performance of language models.
+Since this effectiveness is well-documented, we focus on the efficiency of the deduplication process itself, while including supplementary experiments to verify the consistency of these effects.

-\paragraph{\textit{\textbf{Preprocessing the datasets}}} Following SlimPajama~\cite{shen2023slimpajama}, we preprocess the datasets before deduplication.
+Following SlimPajama~\cite{shen2023slimpajama}, we preprocess the datasets before deduplication.
 We apply NFC normalization to remove non-Unicode characters, ensuring that a letter followed by a combining character becomes a single combined character.
 We also filter out documents with less than 200 characters.